Gene Williamson

 He was last known to reside at 2020 E. 18th Street in Des Moines.

-Police had previously questioned Williamson in the May 12, 1978 homicide of Harry Hoffman, a well-known attorney from Peoria, Illinois.
+Police had previously questioned Williamson in the May 12, 1978 homicide of Harry Hoffman, a prominent attorney from Peoria, Illinois.
 Williamson was released and not charged in Hoffman’s death.

 The 72-year-old Hoffman had been shot in the parking lot of a Des Moines Howard Johnson Motel located at 921 Sixth Avenue.
 Officials could find no motive in Hoffman’s slaying.